Azure/bicep/docs/tutorial/02-using-expressions.md

 # Using 'advanced' expressions

-In the previous main.arm template, we declared a basic storage account resource and augmented that declaration with parameters, variables, and outputs.
+In the previous tutorial, we declared a basic storage account resource and augmented that declaration with parameters, variables, and outputs.

 While the bicep language is still in its infancy, there are some more advanced expressions you can already take advantage of in your files.